photomontage, pen & ink and watercolour on paper, 19 ¾ x 28 ¾ in. (50 x 73 cm).

 Watercolour on paper, 16 ½ x 22 in.
 (42 x 56 cm).

-‘A STRANGE SIMPLICITY’ Kenneth Rowntree
+‘A KIND OF SIMPLICITY’ Kenneth Rowntree

 Broad interest, keen eye, natural ability, intellect, capacity to distil images, approachable person, depth of character, sense of colour and moment in time, a feeling of adventure and discovery.
 These are terms which could describe a number of notable artists; what makes Kenneth Rowntree special is his capacity to bring them together in ‘a kind of simplicity’, which is very refreshing.